| | |

 Tip: Don’t break the ground beef up in too small of pieces – larger bites of taco seasoned ground beef are just tastier.

-5. Top with extra Fritos and desired extra toppings.
+3 Add the dressing: Combine well, making sure everything is coated.
+Top with extra Fritos and desired extra toppings.
 Serve immediately!

 Can I Use Turkey Instead of Beef

 Of course!
-This Frito Taco Salad with Catalina Dressing is traditionally made with ground beef, but I’ll sometimes substitute turkey or even shredded chicken and it is just as good!
+This Frito Taco Salad with Catalina Dressing is traditionally made with ground beef, but I’ll sometimes substitute turkey or even shredded chicken, and it is just as good!

 Can I Make the Salad Ahead of Time